Riyum/termcs/README.md

 A: An update its when Termcs grabs 24H statistics from Binance and updates the following columns: *Change*, *High*, *Low* & *Volume*.

-#### Q: What's determine the token pair when both pairs are presented in the table ?
+#### Q: What's determine the asset pair when both pairs are presented in the table ?

 A: The pair with the higher volume.